mrchrear/Janitorial-Cleaning-Calculator/README.md

 # Janitorial Cleaning Calculator

 This project is a single-page web application for generating professional kitchen cleaning quotes.
-All logic lives in `app.js` while the UI is built from `index.html` and `styles.css`.
+The logic is split into modules under the `js` folder.
+A shared `global-state.js` exposes configuration and user preferences that are used by individual calculators.

 ## Opening the Application